 Did you know that it’s harder for algae to grow & stay living in some types of pool surfaces than others?
 For example, fibreglass pools resist both algae and bacteria growth.
 In turn, this can save you money by not using as many pool chemicals.
 The smooth surface of the fibreglass pool prohibits algae growth, especially when you compare it to plastic, vinyl, or concrete options.

 Though it doesn’t actually stop the growth, what it does is sit on the surface and does not get a foothold into crevices and imperfections on the surfaces.
-Due to the complete smoothness of the fiberglass surface layer the algae can only sit on top of it and not grow inside the small crevices.
+Due to the complete smoothness of the fibreglass surface layer the algae can only sit on top of it and not grow inside the small crevices.
 Also fibreglass also have the option of the Vantage In-Floor Cleaning System.

 This system cycles your pool water through filters to spread your pool chemicals to every part of your pool evenly.
 Circulation is the key to stopping any algae growth.
 Algae likes to grow in stagnant areas of pools.